-- Arrange a system to refer the mother and newborn to an appropriate outpatient program.
+- Arrange a system to refer the mother and newborn to outpatient OUD/SUD treatment and recovery programs.
 The system should clarify who refers (physician, social worker, etc.) and when to refer (upon admission or discharge).
 Consider a default referral on admit orders.

 - Inform and educate mothers on these referrals and highlight the benefits of these programs.

 - Potential short-term and long-term neurodevelopmental delays exist for these infants.
 Early intervention programs, child protective services, and/or health care services are recommended to cover neurodevelopmental, psycho-behavioral, growth and nutrition, ophthalmologic, and family support assessments.
 Refer to Best Practices #31 and #32 for additional information on these topics.